| Alpine A110 The A610 represented the end of the line for Alpine production

 to factory records of which 67 where right hand drive.
 Production

+started in 91 and finished in 95.
 Most Alpine A110 Berlinettes were built in Dieppe.
 Variants

 were also built under licence in Brazil, Bulgaria, Mexico